witnet/witnet-feeds/README.md

 ## Leverage

-If you are willing to interact with the price feeds on any of the EVM chains currently bridged to the Witnet Oracle blockcahin, please follow the instruction on how to import and start using the [witnet-solidity] NPM package within your project.
+If you are willing to interact with the price feeds on any of the EVM chains currently bridged to the Witnet Oracle blockcahin, please follow the instruction on how to import and start using the [witnet-solidity](https://npmjs.com/witnet-solidity) NPM package within your project.

 Instead, if you are willing to build (and sustain) your own set of price feeds, while leveraging the data sources and Witnet Data Requests already declared within this package, please follow these steps:

 - Install the package:
   `$ npm install --save-dev witnet-feeds`

-- Initialize the bundled `witnet-solidity` package:
+- Initialize the package:
   `$ npx witnet init`

 - Use the bundled Solidity Wizard tool:
   `npx witnet wizard`

-Either if you opt to import the [witnet-solidty] or the [witnet-feeds] package, the Witnet Solidity Wizard will help you to create Solidity mockup contracts showing how to interact with the global `WitnetPriceFeeds` contract as to:
+Either if you opt to import the [witnet-solidty](https://npmjs.com/witnet-solidity) or the [witnet-feeds](https://npmjs.com/witnet-feeds) package, the Witnet Solidity Wizard will help you to create Solidity mockup contracts showing how to interact with the global `WitnetPriceFeeds` contract as to:
 - List currently supported price feeds.
 - Introspect actual data sources being used for each price feed.
 - Read the last price updates, and metadata, including the timestamp and the hash of the transaction in the Witnet blockchain that actually solved every price update.